Albanian mafia: 'Ndrangheta

 According to the German Federal Intelligence Service, the Bundesnachrichtendienst (BND), in a leaked report to a Berlin newspaper, states that the 'Ndrangheta "act in close cooperation with Albanian crime groups in moving weapons and narcotics across Europe's porous borders".

+In November 2025, the Italian police dismantled an international drug trafficking organization composed of members of the Barbaro 'ndrina and the Albanian mafia.
+Precautionary measures were executed against 28 suspects.
+The group organized and carried out international cocaine trafficking from South America to Italy, particularly Lombardy, using container ships and the “rip-off” technique to conceal the drugs within legitimate maritime cargo.
+Over a two-year period, more than 3.5 tons of cocaine were imported, with over 400 kilograms seized in Italy and abroad, for a total value exceeding 27 million euros.
+The criminal network was based in Lombardy and had branches in several European and non-European countries, using encrypted messaging systems, with investigative support from Europol and Eurojust.
+According to the sources, the criminal association was composed of members of the Barbaro 'ndrina, who formed the core of the organization and was responsible for promoting, directing, financing, organizing and carrying out the international drug trafficking activities, while the Albanian criminals acted as brokers in the trafficking network.

 Società foggiana

 According to numerous reports, the brutal criminal organisation from Foggia, known as the Società foggiana has several contacts with the Albanian mafia, particularly regarding to the drug trafficking business, also creating drugs routes from Albania to Foggia.
 In 2020 the Italian police noticed that there is a scheme in the city of San Severo, in the Province of Foggia, between the Albanians and the Società foggiana.

 Netherlands

 According to Dutch police, Albanian crime groups lead the importation of cocaine from South America, the transshipment via the port of Rotterdam, and the further distribution to other European countries from Amsterdam.
 In addition to cocaine trafficking, the Albanian mafia in the Netherlands is also engaged in human trafficking and property fraud.
 In June 2019, the government of the Netherlands requested the suspension of visa-free travel for Albanians, citing claims the Albanian mafia is free to move across Europe because of the visa-free European Union regime.